-D. Media Space Requirements:
+F. Media Space Requirements:

-- 1) Space shall be set aside to provide for news media representatives covering the Regional from newspapers, news gathering Internet sites, radio stations, commercial television stations and/or cable television stations, according to the IHSA Policies and Procedures Regarding News Media Credentials and Working Assignments for IHSA Regional. - 2) Rights Fees for TV and Radio:: It is the responsibility of the Local Manager to accept applications, approve requests to originate, collect proper rights fees payments (where required) and make cancellation refunds for television, according to the IHSA TV and/or IHSA Radio Broadcast Policy. - a) Television Rights Fees for all levels of competition below the State Final level shall be paid to the host school and shall become part of the revenue to be shared by the member school(s) and the Association according to the financial terms stipulated in these Terms and Conditions. - b) Radio Broadcast Rights Fees are not required for any level of competition in this series.
-Local Managers shall permit radio play-by-play originations of the competition according to the IHSA Broadcast Policy. - c) Television and/or Radio Stations which do not apply in advance, or do not pay required rights fees prior to the start of competition, in each respective level in this Regional shall not be given credentials nor allowed access to the facility to originate.

-Sponsors of the originations for television and radio shall be only those so stipulated in the respective IHSA Television and Broadcast policies.

-E. Video Replay and Television Monitoring Equipment: Use of video replay or television monitoring equipment other than the official equipment approved by the IHSA (or meet manager) shall not be used to make decisions related to the Regional meets.
+- Space shall be set aside to provide for news media representatives covering the state series from newspapers, news gathering Internet sites, radio stations, commercial television stations and/or cable television stations, according to the IHSA Policies and Procedures Regarding News Media Credentials and Working Assignments for IHSA State Series. - 2) Radio and TV Applications & Fees: It is the responsibility of the Local Manager to accept applications, approve requests to originate, collect proper rights fees payments (where required) and make cancellation refunds for television, according to the IHSA TV and/or IHSA Radio Broadcast Policy.

+- a) Television Rights Fees for all levels of competition below the State Final level shall be paid to the host school and shall become part of the revenue to be shared by the member school(s) and the Association according to the financial terms stipulated in these Terms and Conditions. - b) Radio Broadcast Rights Fees are not required for any level of competition in this series.
+Local Managers shall permit radio play-by-play originations of the competition according to the IHSA Broadcast Policy. - c) Television and/or Radio Stations which do not apply in advance, or do not pay required rights fees prior to the start of competition, in each respective level in this state series shall not be given credentials nor allowed access to the facility to originate.
+Sponsors of the originations for television and radio shall be only those so stipulated in the respective IHSA Television and Broadcast policies. - G. Video Replay and Television Monitoring Equipment: Use of video replay or television monitoring equipment other than the official equipment approved by the IHSA (or meet manager) shall not be used to make decisions related to the state series meets.
 Only IHSA state meet officials, including the games committee (when called upon by the meet referee to do so), will have the authority to review official video results.
-It is also required for the host to have available a finish line camera for the purpose of "required official video review" at all Regional meets.
-Video review will be used as the primary method of determining the outcome of all races at the Regional meets.
-The Meet Referee and IHSA officials will review the finish line video of each Regional race to facilitate accurate scoring of each race.
-At Regional events elaborate, multi-camera systems are not necessary.
+It is also required for the host to have available a finish line camera for the purpose of "required official video review" at all regional and sectional meets.
+Video review will be used as the primary method of determining the outcome of all races at the regional, sectional and state final meets.
+The Meet Referee and IHSA officials will review the finish line video of each regional, sectional and state final race to facilitate accurate scoring of each race.
+At regional and sectional events elaborate, multi-camera systems are not necessary.
 A single, well positioned camera should be satisfactory.
-Host schools must consult the meet referee to determine the appropriate position and angle of the finish line camera.

-F. Tobacco/Liquid Nicotine Products:

-The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA Regional contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
-Regional hosts are required to make all Regional contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site.
+Host schools must consult the meet referee to determine the appropriate position and angle of the finish line camera. - H. Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site.